Growth-Art/mindthediscount.github.io/docs/index.md

 ## Analytics Overview

+- **Total Views**
-•	Total Views – The total number of times all discount widgets have been displayed.
+  The total number of times all discount widgets have been displayed.

+- **Unique Views**
-•	Unique Views – The number of unique visitors who have seen your discount widgets.
+  The number of unique visitors who have seen your discount widgets.

+- **Total Clicks**
-•	Total Clicks – The total number of clicks on all discount widgets.
+  The total number of clicks on all discount widgets.

+- **Unique Clicks**
-•	Unique Clicks – The number of unique visitors who clicked a discount widget.
+  The number of unique visitors who clicked a discount widget.

 For detailed reports, filters, and historical data, visit the Analytics page in the main menu.